Systemabel/NixDots2.0/README.md

 mostly agnostic, but each provide different feature sets.
 Portal-kde is fairly complete and has everything needed to replace -gtk and -gnome.
 Apparently there are some bugs with screen sharing or something (?) so -wlr is also included.
 I also just like dolphin more than nautilus.
-And also, KDE seems to be a fractured mess of dependencies.

-Additionally, I heard Jonathan Riddell (KDE founder) has parted ways with KDE recently due to changes in KDE's dev-team's workflow organization/communication or something.
-Who really knows what goes on behind closed doors, but it seems like kde is slightly changing some aspects of plasma desktop.
-I like what I see, and also old+new kde programs are bundled up together in the same lists and that's just annoying for one program to have gotten it's last commit 8+ years ago and then the next package got an update just 4 days ago.
-I can see that organization is just an issue all aroung.
+Kde packages became hard to get working together (without installing everything? <-- this has been mentioned on forums)

-Meanwhile, yazi will basically replace all open/save/browse file functions and calls in one go, and it seems to be working well!
-It also shows photos in the preview, so I don't really need to open koko or another photo viewer nearly as frequently!
+Yazi will basically replace all open/save/browse file functions and calls in one go, and it seems to be working well!
+It also shows photos in the preview, so I don't really need to open koko or another photo viewer nearly as frequently.

 ## Roadmap

+- quickshell is in the works!
+Big thanks to noctalia-shell and caelestia-shell for inspiration and teaching tools.
+I'm learning what there is to know about QML through reading through their ripos and many others.

 - [x] core system functionality
 - [x] get Niri working
 - [x] de-gnomify desktop environment
 - [x] custom kernel patches (settled with cachyos-kernel-lto from chaotic)
 - [x] escape home manager
-- [ ] set up encryption (and decryption options)
+- [ ] set up encryption (and decryption options) <on its way
 - [ ] shell: [quickshell](https://github.com/quickshell-mirror/quickshell) (<--progress)
-- [ ] dynamic color theming (<--also progress)
+- [ ] dynamic color theming (<--also progress) <will come with quickshell
 - [ ] incorporate local ai tools
 - [ ] create cohesion of all the parts! (pretty close)
 - [x] get more sleep...